ballerina-guides/integration-tutorials/guaranteed-message-delivery/README.md

     ```

     > **Note:**
-    > Here, rabbitmq's default host and port are used to define the service
+    > Here, RabbitMQ's default host and port are used to define the service

 9. Define configurations for the SMS service endpoints (e.g., `fromNumber`, `accountSId`, `authToken`) as [configurable variables](https://ballerina.io/learn/by-example/#configurability).